The 2015 MileagePlus program

-Flights that are operated by a Star Alliance™ or MileagePlus partner airline that are not ticketed by United (ticket numbers that don’t start with "016"), will still earn award miles based on flight distance2 and the purchased fare class, with some exclusions.
+Flights that are operated by a Star Alliance™ or MileagePlus partner airline and not ticketed by United (ticket numbers that don’t start with "016"), will still earn award miles based on flight distance3 and the purchased fare class, with some exclusions.

 You will be able to earn up to 75,000 award miles per ticket.
-There will not be a minimum number of award miles you can earn for a flight.
+There is no minimum number of award miles you can earn for a flight.

 Want to learn more?
 Read the FAQ.

 What's next: More and better ways to use your miles

 For the fifth year in a row, MileagePlus is ranked #1 in award seat availability among U.S. global carriers1.
 You already have so many innovative ways to use award miles, from flights with United's global network to hotel stays to once-in-a-lifetime experiences.
 And in 2015, you'll have new choices:

 How can I tell who issued my ticket?

 Your ticket was issued by United if you purchased it from us in any of these ways:

 - Through our Customer Contact Centers, including United Groups, United Meetings and the Premier® Priority Desk

 - From a United representative at the airport